 Whenever you sit down to decide on your homeschooling plan for the year you know that there are subjects that will always be important, like English, math, and science.
 Beyond that, you have things like history, geography, and literature are pretty much a given.
 At least for some of the homeschooling years you know that you can stick with the basics.
 But, have you thought about the various other classes and lessons you can add?
-For instance, have you thought about adding coding to your homeschool curriculum line-up?
+For instance, have you thought about teaching coding in homeschool?

 Teaching coding is something that a lot of people don’t consider.
 But, it has a lot of benefits for kids of all ages.
 And as we continue to live in a world which has a digital based workforce the more your kids can know about this subject the better prepared they’ll be to enter the workforce when the time comes.

 I’m sharing some of the biggest reasons why you should consider adding coding to your homeschool curriculum.

 4 Reasons to be Teaching Coding in Homeschool